 - When can I begin treatment with MAVENCLAD? - What do I need to do to get started? - Will it affect other medications I'm taking? - Are there vaccine considerations I should be aware of?
-How should I handle new vaccine recommendations if they are released? - If I want to become pregnant, when is it safe to stop taking birth control?
+How should I handle new vaccine recommendations if they are released? - If I want to or my partner wants to become pregnant, when is it safe to stop using birth control?